 The increasing complexity of people being supported against a backdrop of recruitment challenges, both within the HSCP and by our partner providers has resulted in a difficult year for the service.
-This led to a particularly difficult period over the winter where we saw absence rates reaching 35% in January/February, principally affecting frontline carer and organiser roles.
+This led to a particularly difficult period over the winter where we saw staff absence rates reaching 35% in January/February, principally affecting frontline carer and organiser roles.
 The level of service provided was prioritised for a period of time to those with greater levels of need.
 For those who received less support than normal from the HSCP there was some mitigation through increased family and community supports and welfare calls.

-To support the service over this difficult period staff from other services within the HSCP were mobilised, many on a voluntary basis, to undertake a range of roles.
+To support the service over this difficult period staff from other services within the HSCP were mobilised, some undertook training and others gave additional time to support the service.
 This did mean that capacity was reduced in some other areas including our capacity to work on change, savings redesign and delivery.